LinuxBeaver/LinuxBeaver/README.md

 ### July 3rd 2024 - GIMP 2.99/3 users should not download from my normal repos and instead use this special repo that has about 60 plugins all in one place ready for GIMP 3.

+-- Hopefully in the near future this repo can be removed and plugins work normal again--

 https://github.com/LinuxBeaver/GIMP_3_GEGL_plugin_bunker

 GIMP 2.99.19/GIMP 3 RC1 is causing extreme problems with my normal plugin repos.
 Any GEGL plugin of mine that uses gegl:crop and gegl:load internally has the potential to crash GIMP 3 on closing a window or tab.
 Until GIMP's team fixes the problem this the only way to fix it.